Manufacturer P&L Architecture: Why Trade Investment Is Usually the Largest Cost Line

 - Promotional allowances (co-funded promotions, display fees, feature allowances)

-5. Gross Profit — Net Revenue minus COGS.
-The primary measure of manufacturing + commercial efficiency.
+5. Gross Profit, Net Revenue minus COGS.
+The primary measure of manufacturing plus commercial efficiency.

-6. Marketing & Sales overhead — brand investment (advertising, consumer promotions) and sales force costs.
+6. Marketing and Sales overhead, brand investment (advertising, consumer promotions) and sales force costs.

-7. Contribution Profit — Gross Profit minus direct marketing/sales costs.
-This is the most actionable profit metric for brand and category managers because it captures all the levers they can influence.
+7. Contribution Profit, Gross Profit minus direct marketing and sales costs.
+The most actionable profit metric for brand and category managers because it captures the levers they can actually influence.

-The critical insight: in most FMCG companies, trade investment (step 2) is the single largest cost line — often larger than COGS.
-A typical biscuit manufacturer might have 15-25% of gross sales consumed by trade terms before a single unit reaches the shelf.
+In most FMCG companies, trade investment (step 2) is the single largest cost line, often larger than COGS.
+A typical biscuit manufacturer might have 15 to 25 percent of gross sales consumed by trade terms before a single unit reaches the shelf.
 This is why understanding the Gross-to-Net waterfall is foundational to RGM.

 Core P&L Formulas